leftathome/chef-workflow-tasklib/README.md

-Many tasks exist in our [tasks directory](https://github.com/hoteltonight/chef-workflow-tasklib/tree/master/lib/chef-workflow/tasks) and I strongly recommend poking through it if you're interested in fully customizing your workflow.
+Many tasks exist in our [tasks directory](https://github.com/hoteltonight/chef-workflow-tasklib/tree/master/lib/chef-workflow/tasks) and we strongly recommend poking through it if you're interested in fully customizing your workflow.
 Every attempt has been made for each task library to pull in everything it needs to operate which allows you to use each independent portion without fear of missing essential code.